Visit Salida, Colorado To See Christmas Mountain

 Locals say it’s the world’s largest Christmas tree with the magical power to transform Salida into Christmas Town and Riverside Park into Holiday Park, too.
 It’s been a local holiday tradition since 1989.

-This much-anticipated tree lighting is always held the Friday evening after Thanksgiving.
-This year’s festivities start at dusk on Nov.
-24, 2017, with the city’s annual Christmas Parade of Lights.
+This much-anticipated tree lighting is always held the Friday evening after Thanksgiving, with the city’s annual Christmas Parade of Lights.
 The parade begins at F and 5th Streets and ends at Riverside Park.
 As soon as Santa makes his much-anticipated appearance, it’s time for the countdown.
 3-2-1…Just as the lights are turned on at Tenderfoot Mountain, the Salida Fire Department ignites fireworks that erupt like colorful electric lava from the mountain’s summit.
 Now it’s officially Christmas Mountain.